gwgundersen/ir/doc/spec.md

 - `"close"`: The file descriptor is closed, if it is open in the parent.

 - `{"null": {"flags": ...}}`: The file descriptor is opened to `/dev/null`.
 The open flags may be specified (see below).
+Such a file descriptor is different from a closed file descriptor: whereas a write to a closed file descriptor will fail, a write to a `/dev/null` file descriptor will succeed but the data discarded.

 -
     ```js